 Fighting Fair with Your Significant Other

-Growing up, my parents enforced certain rules in our home.
-One which was that cake and ice cream do not comprise an acceptable dinner substitute.
+Growing up, my parents enforced specific rules in our home.
+One of which was that cake and ice cream do not comprise an acceptable dinner substitute.
 As a sugar fiend with a sweet tooth the size of Texas, I was indignant.
 How dare they infringe on my rights to life, liberty, and the pursuit of chocolate?!?
-I counted down the years until I would be free to make my own dinner choices and could eat as many sweets as I pleased.
+I counted down the years until I could make my own dinner choices and indulge in as many sweets as I pleased.

-However, as I matured, I realized that my parents were not trying to be controlling, but rather they knew what was best for me.
+However, as I matured, I realized that my parents were not trying to be controlling; instead, they knew what was best for me.
 They created that rule because they did not want me to get sick and hurt my body.
 In fact, when I have children, I will establish similar rules.

 Knowing how to fight fair can help your relationship.
 Photo: Jasmine W Carter.

-Just like families need rules to promote health, fairness, and overall well-being, so do marriages.
+Just as families need rules to promote health, fairness, and overall well-being, marriages do too.
 During our engagement, my husband and I took part in an eight-week counseling course called Engaged.
-During this course, our leaders encouraged us to come up with non-negotiables and fight rules for our marriage so that we could avoid unfair fighting techniques.
+During this course, our leaders encouraged us to establish non-negotiables and set rules for our marriage to help us avoid unfair fighting techniques.

 How to Avoid Constant Fighting in a Relationship